Getting children to and from school safely is everyone's responsibility.

 What you need to know

-The maximum speed limit in a school zone is 30 kph to give motorists and pedestrians more time to react in an unexpected situation.
+- The maximum speed limit in a school zone is 30 km/h to give motorists and pedestrians more time to react in an unexpected situation.

-- The 30 kph speed limit is in effect from 8:00 a.m. to 5:00 p.m., Monday to Friday, September to June (including statutory holidays).
+- The speed limit starts and ends at the posted speed signs and are effect from 8:00 a.m. to 5:00 p.m., Monday to Friday, September to June (including statutory holidays).

 - School zones are marked by reflective, fluorescent yellow-green signs.

-- The penalty for speeding in a school zone is the same as any other speeding offence.
-You would be fined for the offence and penalized three SGI demerit points.
+- The penalty for speeding in a school zone is the same as any other speeding offence, resulting in fines and penalized three SGI demerit points.

 Driving in a school zone